- Search The Registry

 - My Account

 From Milwaukee, Wisconsin, Gardner never knew his father.
-He lived with his mother, Bettye Jean Gardner, and her family and in foster homes.
-He grew up with love and admiration for his mother, who was a schoolteacher.
+He lived with his mother, Bettye Jean Gardner, and her family in foster homes.
+He grew up with love and admiration for his mother, a schoolteacher.

-His mother taught him some of the greatest lessons of his life and also taught him that in spite of where he came from, he could attain whatever goals he set for himself.
+His mother taught him some of the greatest lessons of his life and that despite where he came from, he could attain whatever goals he set for himself.
 After high school, Gardner enlisted in the Navy.
-After the military, Gardner went to San Francisco and took a job as a medical supply salesman.
+After the military, Gardner went to San Francisco and worked as a medical supply salesman.

 Gardner set a clear career goal for the world of high finance.
-Without experience, connections, a degree, or pedigree, Gardner began applying for training programs at brokerages.
+Gardner began applying for brokerage training programs without experience, connections, a degree, or pedigree.
 When he was finally accepted into a program, he left his job in medical sales.
-But his plans collapsed when the man who offered him the training slot was fired, and Gardner had no job to go back to.
+But his plans collapsed when the man offered the training slot was fired, and Gardner had no job to return to.
 Things got worse.
-He was put in jail for $1,200 in parking violations that he couldn't pay.
-His sons (Chris Jr.) mother left and Gardner fought to keep his son because, "I made up my mind as a young kid that when I had children, my children were going to know who their father was."
+He was jailed for $1,200 in parking violations that he couldn't pay.
+His son's (Chris Jr.) mother left, and Gardner fought to keep him because "I made up my mind as a young kid that when I had children, my children were going to know who their father was."

 He persevered, working the phones day after day to attract new clients.
-He and Chris Jr. got an apartment, and two years later he joined Bear, Stearns & Company.
-After becoming a top producer, first in San Francisco and later in New York, Gardner left in 1987 to establish Gardner Rich & Company, Inc., an institutional brokerage firm specializing in the execution of debt, equity and derivative products transactions.
-A self-made multi-millionaire, Gardner is intent on giving back to the communities where he conducts business because he has never forgotten his humble beginnings or the odds he has surmounted.
+He and Chris Jr. got an apartment, and two years later, he joined Bear, Stearns & Company.
+After becoming a top producer, first in San Francisco and later in New York, Gardner left in 1987 to establish Gardner Rich & Company, Inc., an institutional brokerage firm specializing in executing debt, equity, and derivative products transactions.
+A self-made multi-millionaire, Gardner intends to give back to the communities where he conducts business because he has never forgotten his humble beginnings or the odds he has surmounted.

-With a network of offices in New York, Chicago and San Francisco, GRC has grown by focusing on its commitment to provide quality service and excellent trade executions for clients.
-The firm executes trades for some of the nation’s largest institutions, public pension plans and unions.
+With a network of New York, Chicago, and San Francisco offices, GRC has grown by focusing on its commitment to providing quality service and excellent trade executions for clients.
+The firm executes trades for some of the nation’s largest institutions, public pension plans, and unions.
 Under Gardner's directions, GRC has adopted a "give back to the community" program.

-The Company donates 10% or more of the company's earnings toward school and educational projects in the communities it serves.
+The Company donates 10% or more of company's earnings toward school and educational projects in the communities it serves.
 Gardner's story of struggle, faith, entrepreneurial zeal, and fatherly devotion has catapulted him beyond the notoriety he has found on Wall Street.
-He has been featured on Television and film as well as being the subject of profiles in many newspapers and national magazines.
+He has been featured on Television and film and is the subject of profiles in many newspapers and national magazines.